Yenuuu/CSP3341-Java-Preliminary/README.md

 # CSP3341-Java-Preliminary
+This repository contains a simple Java console application developed as part of CSP3341 – Programming Languages and Paradigms.

-Preliminary Java project for CSP3341 demonstrating environment setup, compilation, and execution using a simple console-based application.
+The project demonstrates Java environment setup, compilation, execution, and basic program structure.